LukaKobaidze/typing-app/README.md

 > If you only want to run the client, you can skip this step.
 > Authentication will not work unless you add these variables.

-For Auth
+For Auth:

 `server/.env`:
 ```
 MONGODB_CONNECTION=<your-mongodb-connection-string>
 JWT_SECRET=<your-jwt-secret>
 ```

-For Google OAuth
+For Google OAuth:

 `client/.env`:
 ```